tcltk/tcl/doc/markdown/interp.md

 # Synopsis

 ::: {.synopsis} :::
-[interp]{.cmd} [subcommand]{.arg} [arg arg]{.optdot}
+[interp]{.cmd} [subcommand]{.arg} [arg]{.optdot}
 :::

 # Description

 This command makes it possible to create one or more new Tcl interpreters that co-exist with the creating interpreter in the same application.
 The creating interpreter is called the *parent* and the new interpreter is called a *child*.
 A parent can create any number of children, and each child can itself create additional children for which it is parent, resulting in a hierarchy of interpreters.

 Each interpreter is independent from the others: it has its own name space for commands, procedures, and global variables.
 A parent interpreter may create connections between its children and itself using a mechanism called an *alias*.
 An *alias* is a command in a child interpreter which, when invoked, causes a command to be invoked in its parent interpreter or in another child interpreter.
-The only other connections between interpreters are through environment variables (the **env** variable), which are normally shared among all interpreters in the application, and by resource limit exceeded callbacks.
+The only other connections between interpreters are through environment variables (the [env][tclvars] variable), which are normally shared among all interpreters in the application, and by resource limit exceeded callbacks.
 Note that the name space for files (such as the names returned by the [open] command) is no longer shared between interpreters.
 Explicit commands are provided to share files and to transfer references to open files from one interpreter to another.

 The **interp** command also provides support for *safe* interpreters.
 A safe interpreter is a child whose functions have been greatly restricted, so that it is safe to execute untrusted scripts without fear of them damaging other interpreters or the application's environment.
 For example, all IO channel creation commands and subprocess creation commands are made inaccessible to safe interpreters.
 See [Safe interpreters] below for more information on what features are present in a safe interpreter.
 The dangerous functionality is not removed from the safe interpreter; instead, it is *hidden*, so that only trusted interpreters can obtain access to it.
 For a detailed explanation of hidden commands, see [Hidden commands], below.
 The alias mechanism can be used for protected communication (analogous to a kernel call) between a child interpreter and its parent.
 See [Alias invocation], below, for more details on how the alias mechanism works.